jomonylw/jomonylw.github.io/content/posts/1730597712367/index.en.md

 ---
-title: 00490 Workers are just picking up trash; Mortgages are a risk for retirees; Buying a house won't make you rich.
+title: "00490 Workers are just picking up trash; Mortgages are a risk for retirees; Buying a house won't make you rich."
 date: 2024-11-02
-description: This session focuses on investment philosophy, asset allocation, lifestyle, and how to cope with market fluctuations.
-It emphasizes the importance of staying optimistic, continuous learning, and answers questions from the audience on Bitcoin, real estate, retirement planning, leveraged funds, and education funds.
+description: "This session focuses on investment philosophy, asset allocation, lifestyle, and how to cope with market fluctuations.
+It emphasizes the importance of staying optimistic, continuous learning, and answers questions from the audience on Bitcoin, real estate, retirement planning, leveraged funds, and education funds."
 tags: ["CLEC", "Investment", "Asset Allocation", "Lifestyle", "Market Fluctuation", "Retirement Planning", "Education Fund", "Bitcoin", "Real Estate", "Leveraged Funds", "Meditation"]
 ---